 After I graduated from UC Berkeley, I spent about two and a half years working as a postdoctoral researcher at the California Academy of Sciences with Dr. Peter Roopnarine, one of the museum's curators.
 Peter is a paleoecologist (i.e., he is interested in understanding the ecological relationships of past organisms and how and why those relationships change over time).
 During the time that I was at the Academy, Peter became interested in network theory and how it could be applied to scientific questions that he was interested in.
 We tried a few different network-based projects, but the one that really got going was using network theory to model how disturbances can propagate through a community's food web, causing plants and animals to become extinct.
 Peter developed a model called CEG (Cascading Extinction on Graphs) to examine this problem, and I contributed data about the food webs of several Permian and Triassic communities from South Africa that included many dicynodonts.
-One of the things that we discovered in the course of that work is that the earliest Triassic community in South Africa, which existed just after the end-Permian extinction, had a very usual food web structure that made the community relatively unstable (Roopnarine et al., 2007; Roopnarine and Angielczyk, 2012).
+One of the things that we discovered in the course of that work is that the earliest Triassic community in South Africa, which existed just after the end-Permian extinction, had a very unusual food web structure that made the community relatively unstable (Roopnarine et al., 2007; Roopnarine and Angielczyk, 2012).
 Much of Peter's research has subsequently focused on figuring out why the structure of the community made it unstable, and I've continued to work with him on the implications of the model results for dicynodonts and other animals that were alive at the time.
 This research also inadvertently brought me a step closer to my first grade project: I was now studying the link between food webs and extinctions, although I wasn't yet paying attention to the end-Cretaceous extinction.

-Since 2007, I've worked at the Field Museum of Natural History.
+Since 2007, I've worked at The Field Museum.
 My research continues to focus on topics such as how dicynodonts are related to each other, and how food web structures might have affected the end-Permian extinction.
 About two years ago, I started working with a Ph.D. student at the University of Chicago named Jonathan Mitchell.
 Jon is interested in the paleoecology of birds, and as part of his Ph.D. project he is planning on studying how birds affect the food web structures of certain ancient and modern communities.
 When he started at U of C, Jon was interested in incorporating the CEG model into some of his work, and he began working on a project looking at the food web structures of some Cretaceous communities that included birds and dinosaurs.
 As things progressed, we decided that it would be interesting to try to determine if the food web structures of communities at the end of the Cretaceous were such that they might have made the extinction resulting from the asteroid impact worse than it might otherwise have been.
 In other words, one of the expected consequences of the impact is a die off of plants, so did the food web structures of latest Cretaceous communities allow that disturbance to easily spread to other members of the communities, causing additional extinctions?
 As we show in a paper that was published in the journal Proceedings of the National Academy of Sciences (Mitchell et al., 2012), the short answer is yes: the food web structures of latest Cretaceous communities in North America did make them more vulnerable than communities from a few million years earlier.
 So if the asteroid hit 75 million years ago instead of 65 million years ago, it probably would have still caused a mass extinction, but that hypothetical extinction likely would not have been as severe as the one that actually happened.